Eschatologue/CM_wiki/docs/class/barbarian/berserker.md

 ---
-title: Path of the Berserker (Barbarian)
+title: Path of the Berserker (Barbarian Subclass)
 ---

 # Path of the Berserker